Step 1. Please have an

 Step 8.
 Would you like to

-entering into the Japanese national phase?
-A Request for
+entry into the Japanese national phase?
+(Note:

-be filed within three years from the international application
+Examination within three years from the international application

 date.